 How was a Roman legionary perceived?

-In the judgments of those more favorable people, such as Plutarch, Augustus’ reform was perceived as a fruition of Plato’s conception presented in Republic – permanent, well trained army.
-The legions were seen as a group of soldiers-citizens favored with service because of their natural abilities, developed by training.
+In the judgments of those more favourable people, such as Plutarch, Augustus’ reform was perceived as fruition of Plato’s conception presented in Republic – permanent, well-trained army.
+The legions were seen as a group of soldiers-citizens favoured with service because of their natural abilities, developed by training.
 Those people let the rest of the citizens devote themselves to their professions.
 Thus they were not soldiers out of necessity.
-Plato wanted the army to receive a payment sufficient to fulfill their needs, as a compensation.
-Interestingly, Plato’s supporters believed that soldiers had to fulfill particularly strict moral requirements.
+Plato wanted the army to receive a payment sufficient to fulfil their needs, as compensation.
+Interestingly, Plato’s supporters believed that soldiers had to fulfil particularly strict moral requirements.
 This belief was clearly present in the nomenclature used eg. by Dio Chrysostom who officially called the soldiers of the Late Roman Empire the noblest (gr. gennaiataioi).

 Even in Horace’s poems a soldier appears as the one who needs to disown his otium (free time), get rid of personal liberty and subject himself to the authority in order to earn money for not so prosperous senectitude.

-As a result of forming professional army many citizens could devote themselves entirely to their professions and therefore probably enjoyed being released from their military duty.
-Of course it did not interfere them in grieving in public for “the old Roman morality and mentality”.
-According to the other conception a soldier had a position of a degenerate citizen-decadent and could be consequently considered as such despite the fact that most of the soldiers were citizens or foreigners trying to become ones.
+As a result of forming a professional army many citizens could devote themselves entirely to their professions and therefore probably enjoyed being released from their military duty.
+Of course, it did not interfere with them in grieving in public for “the old Roman morality and mentality”.
+According to the other conception, a soldier had a position of a degenerate citizen-decadent and could be consequently considered as such despite the fact that most of the soldiers were citizens or foreigners trying to become ones.

 At Tacitus we can observe a particular reversal of platonic standards.
 The noble anger characteristic for the first soldiers turned into ira or furor which means fury and ferocity.
 It made a good-natured platonic soldier (whom nota bene Plato called A Purebred Dog) a beast lusting only gold and sometimes glory.
 In the name of those such a beast was able to lay a hand on this common good which he had promised to protect.